nredd/streamfox/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run the full test suite: `make all`
+4. Run the full test suite: `make smoke`
 5. Submit a pull request

+All pull requests are automatically tested with GitHub Actions, which runs `make smoke` to verify code quality.

 ## License